-In 1929, the church purchased a plot of ground facing Hackberry, Navasota, and San Bernard Streets for the amount $17,500 which is the location of the current sanctuary.
-This church was built for the amount of $50,000 during the Great Depression.
+In 1929, the church later acquired a plot of ground facing Hackberry, Navasota, and San Bernard Streets where our present sanctuary is located.
+In 1928, a city ordinance of segregation was issued to the Negro citizens and the Ninth and Neches location was purchased by the Board of Trustees of the Austin Public Schools for the amount $17,500.
+The new church was built for the amount of $50,000 during the Great Depression.

 Wesley continues to hold an important place in the civic life of the Austin Community, being instrumental in the establishment of the Austin Area Urban League in 1977 and in numerous ventures with the Austin Independent School District to assist African American students.

 The property includes: the church building (three levels), the Church Office complex, and the parsonage which now is rented out to faith based non-profit organizations.
-Most recently, the church secured another property on San Bernard which houses the African American Cultural Heritage District office, a non- profit organization promoting the rich history and culture of East Austin.
+Most recently, the church secured another property on San Bernard which is also used by non-profit organizations.

 In 1985, evident to its rich history, the National Register of Historic Places recognized Wesley as a National Site.
-There are also historical markers from the Texas Historical Commission and the City of Austin which are located at the front of the church building.
+There are also historical markers from the Texas Historical Commission, the City of Austin, and the Equal Justice Institute (which is dedicated to lynching victims of Travis County) located at the front of the church building.
 Wesley continues to be a beacon of hope in the community, and is committed to nurturing the spiritual growth of the congregation and the community in the 21st Century.

 Arlene L. Youngblood